waynegraham/registry.clir.org/_projects/2014-josef-a-brozek-collection-of-non-english-language-m.md

 ---
 layout: project
-title: "Josef A. Brozek Collection of Non-English Language Monographs in the Humanities and Human Sciences Project"
+title: Josef A. Brozek Collection of Non-English Language Monographs in the Humanities and Human Sciences Project
 ---